-So my goal is to produce & provide the best images possible, so that others will want to use them… and use them a lot.
+So my goal is to try and produce the best images possible, so that others will want to use them… and use them a lot hopefully.

 However, putting a price on those images is not quite so simple, especially before they have actually been produced or created.